odewahn/thebe-server/docs/rack-overview.md

 ## List available images

-An image is basically the OS type you want.
+An image is the OS type you want.
 You can get a list of the available image like this (I'm just showing Ubuntu becasue there are a *lot* of images)

 ```
 $ rack servers image list | grep Ubuntu